Help children learn to climb small boulders and scramble around on large rocks with this guide to bouldering with kids.

 What is Bouldering?

-I am not asking you to do this with your kids unless you and they have the experience to do so.
-I am asking you to consider finding a beginner (baby boulder) option like we found.
-You can find some suggestions in “How to Find Places to go Bouldering” below.
+I don’t recommend doing this with your kids unless you and they have experience.
+Instead, consider finding a beginner (baby boulder) option, as we saw.
+Some suggestions are in “How to Find Places to Go Bouldering” below.

 Bouldering is a fantastic physical skill that helps develop strength, balance, flexibility, and self-esteem.
 See the following articles for much more information: